MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password-user-attributes.md

 # Tutorial: Sign up user with username and password, and collect user attributes

-This tutorial demonstrates how to sign up a user with a username (email address) and password, and collect user attributes.
+This tutorial demonstrates how to sign up a user with a username (email address), password, and user attributes.
 It uses one-time passcode (OTP) to validate the user's email address.

 In this tutorial, you learn how to: